ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-vpc-routing.md

 Interface name              | Interface type | VLAN ID | Subnet                       | Allow float  | Allow IP spoofing | Enable Infra NAT  | NSX-T Interface            | Segment Name
 ----------------------------|----------------|---------|------------------------------|--------------|-------------------|-------------------|----------------------------|------------------------------
 vlan-nic-t0-pub-uplink-vip  | vlan           | 700     | vpc-t0-public-uplink-subnet  | true         | false             | false             | T0 Public Uplink VIP       | vpc-zone-t0-public-*vlanid*
 {: caption="Table 1.
-Public uplink HA VIP to be used for Public floating IPs" caption-side="top"}
+Public uplink HA VIP to be used for Public floating IPs" caption-side="bottom"}

 VLAN interfaces with `Allow IP spoofing` and `Enable Infrastructure NAT` set to `false` allow public floating IP address to traverse non-NATted to the public uplinks of the T0 logical router.
 For high availability with NSX-T T0 logical router, HA VIPs can be used.
 When ordering floating IP address for public uplinks, always use the VIP VLAN interface instead of the uplinks that are reserved for the actual Edge Nodes.
 {: note}